stAItuned/content-manager/articles/study-case-death-stranding/case-study-ds.md

 |:--:|
 | <b>Image Credits: Gigazine</b>|

 Another issue is about the volatility of navmeshes.
 A navigation mesh is computed one time based on what is in the world right now.
-Everytime that the user changes scenario, it has to be calculated again.
+Every time that the user changes scenario, it has to be calculated again.
 Reason why, in Death Stranding, is possible for other players to help each other, leaving ropes and ladders where a path may became difficult (gotta say that sometimes enemies are also someone who tricks you...).

 Whenever one of those is dropped down, there is a change in the map and the navmesh needs to be recalculated.
 This happens also when there is a "timefall" (or when it's raining), the world becomes harder to navigate and the player must stay hide not to be spotted, otherwise there will be a mini-battle or the player has to run away from the creatures.
 Also in a fight, the navmesh needs to be updated.